–––––– Castle of the Month August 2017 ––––––

 Dirleton Castle was given to The National Trust for Scotland in 1981 and is in the care of HES.

-There are fine gardens with ancient yews and hedges around the bowling green, laid out in the late 1800s and early 1900s, as well as a exceptionally long borders (believed to be the longest herbaceous borders in the world) in the fine early 20th-century Arts and Crafts garden, and a recreated Victorian garden.
+There are fine gardens with ancient yews and hedges around the bowling green, laid out in the late 1800s and early 1900s by Mary Nisbet, Countess of Elgin, as well as a exceptionally long borders (believed to be the longest herbaceous borders in the world) in the fine early 20th-century Arts and Crafts garden, and a recreated Victorian garden.
 In the gazebo, a corner tower by the entrance, is a museum about the castle and gardens.
+The perimeter wall dates from the late 19th century.

 The Archerfield (or Dirleton) Aisle, with neoclassical designs and thought to be the first in Scotland to be so decorated, dates from the 1650s, and was built to house the grave of Sir James Maxwell, 1st and only Earl of Dirleton (also Dirletoun), built by his wife Elizabeth Buson de Podolsko or de Boussoyne or Debousy (or other spellings) for a sum of £45.